 |The deadline for submitting an application for an IB administrative placement to South High School will be March 15, 2016.
 All applications received after that date will be placed on a waiting list.
 Please note, a student may not be on the IB Administrative Placement list and the Open Enrollment list at the same time.

 The International Baccalaureate Organization (IBO) states that all students participating in the program must be enrolled at the approved IB school.
 Therefore, any student who wants to participate must be enrolled at Westerville South High School.
 For students whose home school is not South, enrollment at South can occur through the following procedures:

 - IB Administratively Placed

-Any student who wants to participate in the IB program and satisfies the criteria for participation and is assigned a home school other than South can be enrolled at South by being administratively placed to participate in IB.
+Any student who wants to participate in the IB program and is assigned a home school other than South can be enrolled at South by being administratively placed to participate in IB.
+Students are required to complete two IB courses within their junior and senior years.
 Students who are not enrolled in the prescribed IB coursework will be required to return to their home school of residence.

 - Lottery/Open enrollment